vercre/vc/GOVERNANCE.md

 ## Project Decision Making and Voting

-The Vercre project employs "organization voting" to ensure no single organization can dominate the project.
+The Credibil VC project employs "organization voting" to ensure no single organization can dominate the project.
 Ideally, all project decisions are resolved by consensus, but if this is not possible, maintainers may call a vote.

 Individuals not associated with or employed by a company or organization are allowed one organization vote.
 Each company or organization (regardless of the number of maintainers associated with or employed by that company/organization) receives one organization vote.